Temporary Protected Status

 If you cannot make your scheduled appointment, you may reschedule.
 To reschedule an ASC appointment, make a copy of your appointment notice to retain for your records, then mail the original notice with your rescheduling request to the ASC address listed on the notice.
 You should submit your request for rescheduling as soon as you know you have an unavoidable conflict on your scheduled ASC date.
 A new appointment notice will be sent to you by mail.
 Please note that rescheduling a biometrics appointment may cause the adjudication of your application to be delayed.

-If you need an accommodation due to a disability that affects your ability to go to the ASC, please go to the Requesting Accommodations for Disabilities webpage for more information.
+If you need an accommodation due to a disability that affects your ability to go to the ASC, please go to the Disability Accommodations for the Public webpage for more information.

 WARNING: If you fail to appear for your ASC appointment without rescheduling, or if you repeatedly miss scheduled ASC appointments, your TPS application could be denied for abandonment.